 A true Outlier takes hours of deliberate practice at the craft he has chosen, mastering it and perfecting every detail.
 His ideas are his future and the will to make his vision a vivid reality will make him do things otherwise impossible to others and reach goals that will make him remembered forever.

 Going motor racing is indeed an activity for the few: it is a full-time blood-sport that requires time, patience and a lot of sacrifices and resources.
-By using his intuition, John Cooper, the son of Charles Cooper, a well-established race mechanic in Surbiton, started a motorsport revolution by manufacturing highly competitive racing cars with the engine placed behind the driver.
-With the help of his father and a friend, in 1947 he created the first rear-engined F3 single seater by simply joining together 2 front-end sections of 2 wrecked Fiat Topolinos and by using a single-cylinder 500cc JAP engine.
+By using his intuition, John Cooper, the son of a car mechanic in Surbiton, started a motorsport revolution by manufacturing highly competitive racing cars with the engine placed behind the driver.
+With the help of a friend, in 1947 he created the first rear-engined F3 single seater by simply joining together 2 front-end sections of 2 wrecked Fiat Topolinos and by using a single-cylinder 500cc JAP engine.
 When he started racing and selling these little rear-engined cars, John Cooper began a true motorsport revolution, making obsolete the front-engined Formula cars of the time.

 Fun, but tremendously effective, Cooper's tiny 500cc F3's proved to be the school for legendary drivers like Stirling Moss, Jack Brabham, Bruce McLaren and a whole generation of drivers who later became world champions.
 With an eye for technology and improvement, in that little garage in Surbiton simple and brilliant ideas were being developed forward.
 From the little F3 single-seaters, John Cooper rapidly expanded towards bigger and more complex formulas, all rear engined and capable of beating world-class adversaries.
 He was an innovator and a man passionate about new technologies and new ideas and one of the fathers of modern motor racing.
 Also, he was the mind behind one of the most iconic cars ever made: the Mini Cooper.